SecureDNA/quickdna/README.md

   * It's not yet 1.0 -- the API is liable to change in the future.
   * It doesn't support reading FASTA files or many of the other tasks Biopython can do, so you'll probably end up still using Biopython or something else to do those tasks.
-  * It doesn't support the (rarer) IUPAC ambiguity codes like B for non-A nucleotides, instead only supporting the general N ambiguity code.
-      * If support for these codes is important to you, please make an issue!
-It may be possible to support them, it just isn't a priority right now.

 ## Installation